openforis/fra-platform/server/definitions/en/tad.md

 1. Includes the below-ground part of the stump.
 2. The country may use another threshold value than 2 mm for fine roots, but in such a case the threshold value used must be documented.

+### DEAD WOOD

+> All non-living woody biomass not contained in the litter, either standing, lying on the ground, or in the soil.
+Dead wood includes wood lying on the surface, dead roots, and stumps larger than or equal to 10 cm in diameter or any other diameter used by the country.

+Explanatory note

+1. The country may use another threshold value than 10 cm, but in such a case the threshold value used must be documented.

 ## 2d Carbon stock